dosauzou/shop-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-Reamining work
-For Customer

--Apply discounts

-For Admin
-- View customer details
-- View customer orders

-//startegy pattern
+//startegy pattern (Dependency injection)
-//factory method
+//factory method to create users
-//composite method
+//composite method  for managing cart
-//Singleton method
+//Singleton method for databse connection
 //proxy for array
+//observer pattern for rxjs observables
+//singleton pattern used again through services